No. 5 Chino Hills pushes winning streak to 53 games

 The No. 5 Huskies were without Andre Ball (shoulder) and LiAngelo Ball (ankle), although LiAngelo is expected back next week, according to Michelle Gardner of the Daily Bulletin.
 He was injured in Tuesday’s victory against Damien.

 Eli Scott led Chino with 26 points and LaMelo Ball had 16 points.
+Ofure Ujadughele added 13.

 With four minutes remaining, Eitwanda cut the lead to 60-58 on a basket by Miles Oliver, but Chino Hills scored the next five points to make it 65-58.